Skammi/nextcloudcmd-systemd-service/README.md

 Oct 25 19:20:24 minipupper nextcloud_cmd.sh[2035]: nextcloud_cmd.sh: start
 ```

+## Sync Time Interval
+The time interval between syncs is in the Variable NC_SLEEPTIME.
+It is default set to 151 seconds approximately 2.5 minutes.

 ## Example excluded file
-The default of nextcloudcmd is to syncronise syncronise everthing from the server side off the user.
-When specifiek directories are not required they have to be placed in the ```excluded``` file.
-The startpoint is a standard nextcloud directory structure.
+The default of nextcloudcmd is to synchronize everything from the server side off the user.
+When specific directories are not required they have to be placed in the ```excluded``` file.
+The start point for this example is a standard nextcloud directory structure.
 ```
 cd ~/nextcloud
 ls | sort